 The School will produce a guide on the Single Equality Scheme that will be sent to all parents which will include opportunities for feedback.
-We will seek views of parents and carers annually about Single Equality Scheme issues and each year take account of their views when creating our Action plan.
+We seek views of parents and carers annually about Single Equality Scheme issues through the whole-school review, and each year take account of their views when creating our Action plan.
 We will let parents know the outcome of any surveys and the action points and also how we are doing in addressing these each year.
 The leaflet on the SES will be available in the school reception area.

 Potential barriers in accessing consultation are visual impairments where the text needs to be enlarged, dyslexia-type difficulties where the text may be too difficult to read or that the text may not be in the first and preferred language for some parents.
-All of these are barriers that the school should be aware of and already be overcoming in order to meet the needs of these groups.
+All of these are barriers that the school are aware of and can overcome where needed in order to meet the needs of these groups.
 We will liaise with County EAL services if needed to ensure that we can access translators to ensure our written communications with parents/carers are accessible.

-We know how to and have used access to translators to meet the needs of different ethnic groups in the school.
+We know how to, and have used, access to translators to meet the needs of different ethnic groups in the school.
 Venues in the school are accessible to people with disabilities.
-We are able to offer meetings within a time range, for example our parent consultation evenings run from 3.30 - 6pm, Parents have these dates in advance so they can make the necessary arrangements to attend.
-In addition to this staff are willing to make individual appointments with parents who find these times difficult.
-Our Parents Forums are held in the afternoons but we consult with parents to find out their preference and vary times as needed.
+We are able to offer meetings within a time range, for example our parent consultation evenings run from 3.30 - 6pm.
+Parents have these dates in advance so they can make the necessary arrangements to attend.
+In addition to this, staff are willing to make individual appointments with parents who find these times difficult.

-We have supported children with disabilities in the school by being involved in TAC meetings and liaising with outside agencies to help meet the needs of the child with a member of our staff in the role of lead professional.
+We have supported children with disabilities in the school by being involved in meetings and liaising with outside agencies to help meet the needs of the child.
+A member of our staff sometimes takes the role of lead professional.